value: "Looker filter expression"

-Force the user to use an Order ID filter (with a default value of “123” that they can change) unless they apply an Order Date filter:
+You can also force the user to use an Order ID filter (with a default value of “123” that they can change) unless they apply an Order Date filter:

-Force the user to use an Order ID filter (with a default value of “123” or “234” that they can change) unless they apply an Order Date or Order Time filter:
+Alternatively, force the user to use an Order ID filter (with a default value of “123” or “234” that they can change) unless they apply an Order Date or Order Time filter:

-Force the user to use an Order ID filter (default value of “123”) and a Customer City filter (with default of “Chicago”), unless they apply an Order Date or Customer Date filter:
+Or, force the user to use an Order ID filter (default value of “123”) and a Customer City filter (with default of “Chicago”), unless they apply an Order Date or Customer Date filter: